MicrosoftDocs/ATADocs/ATPDocs/atp-privacy-compliance.md

 ## Search for and identify personal data

-In Azure Advanced Threat Protection you can view identifiable personal data from the [Workspace portal](workspace-portal.md) using the [search bar](workspace-portal.md#search-bar).
+In Azure Advanced Threat Protection you can view identifiable personal data from the [Azure ATP portal](workspace-portal.md) using the [search bar](workspace-portal.md#search-bar).

 Search for a specific user or computer, and click on the entity to bring you to the user or computer [profile page](entity-profiles.md).
 The profile provides you with comprehensive details about the entity from Active Directory, including network activity related to that entity and its history.